Overland-DX/band-selector/README.md

 <br>

->**AM mode bandwidth control only works with the TEF6686_ESP32 firmware by Sjef Verhoeven, for example on portable units.<br>For the FM-DX-Tuner firmware by Konrad, it only works with units using the 6686 (F8602) TEF >chip.
+>**AM mode bandwidth works with all of the TEF6686_ESP32 firmware by Sjef Verhoeven, for example on portable units.<br>For the FM-DX-Tuner firmware by Konrad, it only works with units using the 6686 (F8602) TEF >chip.
 For use with 6686 (F8605) and 6687 (F8705), such as the HeadLess TEF, a small modification to the firmware is required.*